dwyl/flutter-bloc-tutorial/README.md

 | **Advanced Event Transformations** |    | EventTransformer                   |

-`Cubit` shines with its simplicity and it's better suited for simple use cases.
+`Cubit` shines with its simplicity and is better suited for simple use cases.
 If your team is struggling to model event transitions, you might want to start with `Cubits`.